 Education doesn’t really prepare you for much beyond the restraints of a textbook or a course syllabus.
 Lyfeproof, has shared with me invaluable advice and guidance.
 This ranges from exploring career options, maintaining a healthy mind and understanding how business operates.

 Six months later, I won’t deny that I’m still very much scared of what will or won’t happen in the next few years.
 But Lyfeproof has reassured me that this often feared uncertainty is both normal and actually kind of exciting.
 And with the right knowledge, awareness and support, this real world may not be as bad as everyone makes out.

 It’s quite strange to think …

 …that not long ago that I didn’t even know who Lyfeproof were, what they did and how I could fit into the amazing work they do.
 I was just a Year 12 student, who in her 16 years, had developed somewhat of an affinity towards writing.
 Now, I’m still a Year 12 student, with the same love of writing.
 Except what I’ve learnt in my time at Lyfeproof, I hope has changed me completely.
 As I continue my time at Lyfeproof, growing as both a writer and young adult, I have come to realise that I’m not just getting a period of work experience: I’m getting life experience.

 Written by Tiah Shepherd

 Lyfeproof – Finding creative ways to get young people life ready.
 Particularly through mind-set.
-We explain things that help you move forward in life or prevent negative outcomes.
-We create experiences and invite people to join.
-We share knowledge across sports, arts, sciences, financial literacy, employability mental health & wellbeing.
+Explaining things that help you move forward in life or prevent negative outcomes.
+Creating experiences and invite people to join.
+Sharing knowledge across sports, arts, sciences, financial literacy, employability mental health & wellbeing.